Home» Gadgets» Mobiles» OnePlus Nord 5 Pre-Bookings Opened in Nepal — Is OnePlus Back?

 The cameras seem to be one of the main focuses of OnePlus for the fifth iteration of the highest member in the Nord series this time.
 To quote the company’s own words, they stole the sensor from the “OnePlus 13 series” and “a 2025 Ultra” for primary and selfie cameras, respectively.

 I don’t condone stealing, but if it means consumers get better products, then feel free to steal as much as you like!
-Anyhow, both of the cameras are 50MP units.
-The main sensor is Sony LYT-700 and the selfie snapper is coupled with Samsung JN5.
+Anyway, both of the cameras are 50MP units.
+The main sensor is Sony LYT-700 (aka IMX906), and the selfie snapper is coupled with Samsung ISOCELL JN5.

 And the way OnePlus said “a 2025 Ultra”, I initially thought it was Galaxy S25 Ultra, but apparently not.
 It is Xiaomi 15 Ultra instead, which uses this JN5 sensor for its ultrawide camera.

 Back to the OnePlus Nord 5’s camera, one of the key highlights this time is the ability to take 4K 60FPS footage from the back as well as the front.
-So, cheers to that.
+And lastly, the secondary snapper on the back is an 8MP ultrawide unit, which is capable of taking macro shots as close as 3.5cm.

 Now, for the software, we are looking at the OxygenOS 15 based on Android 15.
 Based on my experience reviewing the OnePlus Nord 4, I found the software experience to be a bit meh compared to the company’s flagship offerings.
 It was a bit more bloatware-prone, and the UI didn’t look as clean either.

 Hopefully, that’s not the case this time.
 But I wouldn’t be surprised if it is either.
-And as for futureproofing, we are probably looking at four years of Android updates, while the security patches we will receive are still unknown.
+Likewise for futureproofing, we are looking at four years of Android updates and six years of security patches.

 OnePlus Nord 5 Price in Nepal and Availability

-OnePlus Nord 5 could be one of the best offerings in its pricing, with its solid set of hardware.
-Highlights so far include a 144Hz display, Snapdragon 8s Gen 3 processor, 50MP main and selfie camera with Sony and Samsung sensors, and a massive 6,600mAh battery with 80W fast charging.
+OnePlus Nord 5 is one of the best offerings at its price, with its solid set of hardware.
+Highlights include a 144Hz display, Snapdragon 8s Gen 3 processor, 50MP main and selfie camera with Sony and Samsung sensors, and a massive 6,800mAh battery with 80W fast charging.

 What do you think about the OnePlus Nord 5?
 Do let us know in the comments!